 Oda Rydning: Percussion

 Pymlico was founded as a creative outlet for Arild Brøter in 2009.
 This led to three album releases: Inspirations (2011), Directions (2012) and Guiding Light (2014).
 The albums were made with a massive support of guest musicians, and they all received positive feedback and favourable reviews in the international progrock society.
 With a growing desire to perform the music live, Arild gathered a smaller band to do concerts – this eventually became the band Pymlico as we see today.
-In 2016 Pymlico signed on Apollon Records Prog and have since released three much acclaimed albums, «Meeting Point» (2016), «Nightscape» (2018) and «On This Day» (2020). «Supermassive» will be the fourth album on the label.
+In 2016 Pymlico signed on Apollon Records Prog and have since released four much acclaimed albums, «Meeting Point» (2016), «Nightscape» (2018) «On This Day» (2020) and «Supermassive» (2022).

-The last years has seen Pymlico being busy playing several festivals in Scandinavia like «Slottsskogen Goes Progressive» in Gothenburg, Sweden «Artrock i Stadsträdgården» in Lidköping, Sweden, «Haugaland Rock & Prog» in Haugesund, Norway, «Close to the Rain» in Bergen, Norway, and «We Låve Rock» in Hurum, Norway.
-The band has done support for Italian band The Watch and arranged several successful concerts on their own.
-In addition, the band has shared stages with bands like Magic Pie, Hasse Fröberg and Musical Companion, The Windmill, Gentle Knife, Infringement and Panzerpappa.
+The last years has seen Pymlico being busy playing several festivals like «Festival Crescendo» in Sant-Palais-sur-Mer, France, «Slottsskogen Goes Progressive» in Gothenburg, Sweden, «Artrock i Stadsträdgården» in Lidköping, Sweden, «Haugaland Rock & Prog» in Haugesund, Norway, «Close to the Rain» in Bergen, Norway, and «We Låve Rock» in Hurum, Norway.
+The band has done support for Italian band The Watch and shared stages with bands like Magic Pie, Hasse Fröberg & Musical Companion, The Windmill, Gentle Knife, Infringement, Panzerpappa nad Oak.